Redemptions

 Validations

-This tab shows the complete overview of voucher validations and their session keys.
+This tab shows the complete overview of voucher validations with the following details:

 Sessions